kevd3r/my_wp_ecommerce_website/app/public/wp-content/plugins/maxbuttons/readme.txt

 Secondly, please use latin only characters for button name ( Basic settings) and extra classes ( Advanced settings ).
 Not doing so might prevent the styling output from working correctly.

 == Changelog ==

+= 8.8.1 =

+* Fix - Moved external libraries to own namespace to prevent conflicts.

 = 8.8 =